ASCOMInitiative/ASCOMLibrary/ASCOM.Standard.Utilities/README.md

 # Notes / Open issues / questions

+## Logging
+Given the change to non shared libraries should TraceLogger require a mutex?

 ## Conversions
 These should be pretty much the same as the upstream ASCOM.Standard project.
 I have made no changes.
 I don't know where they came from and they need to be checked for completeness and function.